Chart Color Schemes

 In terms of cultural diversity, South Toowoomba records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-South Toowoomba's cultural diversity was comparable to the wider region, with 83.7% being citizens, 81.4% born in Australia, and 86.7% speaking English only at home.
-Christianity was the predominant religion, making up 51.3%.
-The most significant overrepresentation was seen in Other religions (4.8%, compared to 2.2% regionally).
+South Toowoomba's cultural diversity was found to be roughly in line with the wider region's average, with 83.7% of its population being citizens, 81.4% born in Australia, and 86.7% speaking English only at home.
+Christianity was the main religion in South Toowoomba, comprising 51.3% of people.
+The most apparent overrepresentation was in Other religions, which comprised 4.8% of the population compared to 0.8% across Rest of Qld.

 Frequently Asked Questions - Diversity